|

 remains dark for long periods during winter.

-"chases butterflies."
-Also a modern English name derived from
+- Modern English name derived from Latin

-Latin novus, meaning "new."
+novus, meaning "new."

 PANCAKE: From